 (c) a primary component of which involves the exercise of independent judgment and discretion about

 (d) matters of significance.

-If you work for a company as an exempt employee -- meaning you're not bound by overtime restrictions, among other things -- you may be miscategorized.
+If you work for a company as an exempt employee -- meaning you're not bound by overtime restrictions, among other things -- you may have been miscategorized.
 Your first step should be to resolve the issue directly with your employer, since it could be an honest mistake.
-But if you believe your rights have been violated, you should consider getting a free legal evaluation from a local employment law attorney.
+But if you believe your rights have been violated, you should consider speaking with a skilled employment law attorney in your area.